tonqa/JustType/README.md

         textView.isSyntaxCompletionUsed = NO;

-* If you want to deactivate the visual help (arrows) which occur on top of the keyboard while swiping then you can switch them off:
+* If you want to deactivate the visual help (arrows) which occur on top of the keyboard while swiping then you can switch them off, too:

         [[JTKeyboardListener sharedInstance] setEnableVisualHelp:NO];

-* Note: You can use the JTTextView and JTTextField also as a stand-alone for syntax highlighting and completion  without intercepting gestures.
-You can do this by simply not adding the keyboard listener (from step 2) at all or turning it off again:
+* Note: You can use the *JTTextView* and *JTTextField* also stand-alone for syntax highlighting and completion  without intercepting gestures on the keyboard.
+You can do this by simply not adding the keyboard listener (from step 3) at all or turning it off again after you turned it on:

         [[JTKeyboardListener sharedInstance] observeKeyboardGestures:NO];